wang-q/gams/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
+    clear      Clear some parts from Redis
     env        Create a .env file
     feature    Add genomic features from range files fsw        Sliding windows around a feature
-    gen        Generate the database from (gzipped) fasta files help       Print this message or the help of the given subcommand(s) locate     Locate the given ranges to the corresponding ctgs range      Add range files for counting
+    gen        Generate the database from (gzipped) fasta files help       Print this message or the help of the given subcommand(s) locate     Locate the given ranges to the corresponding ctgs peak       Add peaks of GC-waves
+    range      Add range files for counting
     sliding    Sliding windows along a chromosome
     status     Test Redis config and connection
-    tsv        Exports Redis hashes to a tsv file wave       Add peaks of GC-waves
+    tsv        Exports Redis hashes to a tsv file

 ```